GeyserMC/GeyserWiki/README.md

 # GeyserMC Wiki

-This is the repository containing the wikis for GeyserMC other Geyser projects.
+This is the repository that contains the wiki for all of GeyserMCs projects.

 The wiki can be accessed using [this link](https://wiki.geysermc.org).